Touch typing: Speed

 Touch type training can improve an individual's typing speed and accuracy dramatically.
 Speeds average around 30–40 WPM (words per minute), while a speed of 60–80 WPM is the approximate speed to keep up with one's thoughts.
 A Microsoft survey suggested that many managers expect employees to be able to type at a minimum of 50 WPM.
 Professional career typists can exceed 100 WPM repeatedly and continuously (secretarial, data entry, etc.).
 Routine practice is required to maintain a high typing speed and accuracy.

 Reduced switching of attention

 A touch typist does not need to move the sight between the keyboard (that is obscured with fingers and may be poorly lit) and other areas that require attention.
-This increases productivity and reduces the number of errors.
+This increases productivity, speed, and accuracy of the typist and makes typing a lot more fun.

 Reduced neck strain

-Touch typing helps improve posture and reduce neck pain by keeping one's eyes focused on the display and avoiding a constant need to glance at the keyboard.
+Touch typing helps improve posture and reduce neck pain by keeping one's eyes focused on the display and avoiding the constant need to glance at the keyboard.